Francis Lopez (basketball): Season 87: Championship with UP

 In the preseason, Lopez helped UP defend its FilOil EcoOil Preseason Cup.
 To start UAAP Season 87, he had 14 points, six rebounds, and three assists in a win over Ateneo.
 He then had 20 points, seven rebounds, and two assists in a win over UST.
 He scored 20 points again in a rematch against Ateneo.
 Against DLSU, he had seven rebounds and two assists, but was limited to six points as he struggled with foul trouble all game and UP lost that game.
 Once again, UP made the finals for the fourth season in a row, with DLSU facing them once again.

 In Game 1 of the finals, Lopez contributed 13 points, six rebounds, and four blocks as they got the win.
-However, in Game 2, he missed four three throws and had a pair of turnovers in the clutch as DLSU went on a 10–2 run to claim a one-point win, tying the series.
+However, in Game 2, he missed four free throws and had a pair of turnovers in the clutch as DLSU went on a 10–2 run to claim a one-point win, tying the series.
 In Game 3, the struggles continued, as he had nine turnovers throughout the game.
 Despite this, he was able to hit a clutch three-pointer to give UP a four-point lead with 1:12 remaining in the game.
 UP hung on to win 66–62, and claim its second title in four seasons.
 He finished the game with 12 points, 11 rebounds, six assists, a steal and a block.
 This was his first major championship, as he had never won a title in high school and only had a silver medal from his time with the national team.

 Professional career

+Fighting Eagles Nagoya (2025–present)

 On April 28, 2025, it was announced that Lopez would be leaving the Maroons and heading to the Japanese B.League to play for the Fighting Eagles Nagoya, foregoing his three remaining seasons with UP.
+He competed in the dunk contest during the B.League's All-Star Weekend.